Dangers of Sleeping Pills

 Each of us has a sleep cycle, but there are many bad habits that can stop the sleep cycle from working properly, making it hard to fall asleep at night.
 Try not to go to sleep with a full stomach.
 By allowing a few hours to digest a meal, your system can relax and focus on going to sleep, rather than digesting a late dinner.
 If you must have a bedtime snack, make it something light and low fat, like a piece of fruit or yogurt, or a cup of warm soy milk.
 Lack of calcium has been shown to impair the ability to fall asleep, so if you take a calcium supplement, take it in the evening.
 Certain foods, like figs, dates, yogurt, grapefruit, bananas, tuna and turkey, help to promote sleep because they are naturally high in the amino acid tryptophan.

 Other foods can inhibit sleep because they contain tyramine, which can stimulate the brain; they include potatoes, tomatoes, spinach, eggplant, sugar, cheese and pork products.
 Avoid caffeine and sugar; it can take hours to get out of your system and it can keep you awake for hours into the night.
 Remember that many colas are loaded with caffeine, as well as tea, chocolate and many pain relievers.
 If you are a coffee drinker, limit yourself to one or two cups, in the morning only.
 Try to eat a healthy balanced diet incorporating green energy drinks.
-Green energy drinks contain green supplements such as All Day Energy Greens, which can help supercharge your energy level during the day so that you feel naturally tired in the evening.
+Green energy drinks contain green supplements, which can help supercharge your energy level during the day so that you feel naturally tired in the evening.
 Avoid alcohol before bedtime, too.
-Even though alcohol can help you to relax initially, it is known to wake people up a few hours later with thirsty feelings of "dry mouth."
+Even though alcohol can help you to relax initially, it is known to wake people up a few hours later with thirsty feelings of ?dry mouth.?
 Alcohol, caffeine and sleeping pills are known to inhibit the stage of sleep where our dreams take place.
 Also, certain medications prescribed to treat depression can create insomnia, so check with your doctor.